End of support looms for Windows 10 versions 1607 and 1703

 Windows 10 Enterprise 1709 and Windows 10 Education 1709, however, have an additional 12 months of updates due them, as those feature upgrades were among several which were "grandfathered" into the longer 30-month lifecycle when Microsoft last rewrote its support policies.

-(Yes, this is confusing as all get out.
-No, Computerworld doesn't know whether Microsoft does this on purpose.)
+Yes, this is confusing as all get out.
+No, Computerworld doesn't know whether Microsoft does this on purpose.

 Devices operating under the control of Windows 10 Home 1709, Windows 10 Pro 1709, Windows 10 Enterprise 1607 or Windows 10 Education 1607 need to upgrade to a later version to continue to receive security and non-security bug fixes.